boazsegev/plezi-website/docs/guides/controllers.html.md

 ## The Controller as a virtual folder

-As already demonstrated by the RESTful API design, the `:id` parameter is used to route the request to a specific CRUD method.
+As already demonstrated by the RESTful API design, the `'id'` parameter is used to route the request to a specific CRUD method.

-However, the `:id` parameter can also be used to GET, POST or DELETE data using custom methods, so that a Controller can act as a "virtual API folder" or to group together a group of resources.
+However, the `'id'` parameter can also be used to GET, POST or DELETE data using custom methods, so that a Controller can act as a "virtual API folder" or to group together a group of resources.

 The perfect example is the "Root" path and it's related pages. i.e.: